 Section 3.11 Officers.
-The elected officers of the Board will be a chair and a vice-chair.-Each of the elected officers will serve a one (1) year term.
-The Board will elect its officers chair annually at its regular a meeting held during the second quarter-meeting.
-Both the terms of the Chair and of the Vice-Chair shall last no longer than one (1) year and shall expire one year after the election of the Chair.
+The elected officers of the Board will be a chair and a vice-chair.
+The Board will elect its chair annually at a meeting held during the second quarter.
+Both the terms of the Chair and of the Vice-Chair shall expire one year after the election of the Chair, upon the next convening of the Board.
+The Chair shall preside over the meeting until an election is held.
 Nominations will be taken from members of the Board according to a process determined by the Chair.
 Officers may serve no more than two consecutive terms and an officer who has served for more than one-half of a term will be deemed to have served a full term.
 The elected officers of the Board are subject to removal by the Board at any time, with or without cause, by a vote of a majority of the Board.
 Any officer may resign his or her office by giving written notice to the Board.
 The Board will elect a replacement to serve the unexpired portion of the term of the resigning officer.

 - a.
-The Chair will preside over all meetings of the Board, provide such guidance to and oversight of the Executive DirectorCEO as may be necessary between meetings of the Board, and generally ensure that all actions of the Board are carried into effect by the Executive DirectorCEO or the responsible Board committee.
+The Chair will preside over all meetings of the Board, provide such guidance to and oversight of the CEO as may be necessary between meetings of the Board, and generally ensure that all actions of the Board are carried into effect by the CEO or the responsible Board committee.
 The Chair will perform such other duties as are incident to the office of Chair. - b.
 The Vice-Chair will preside over meetings of the Board when the Chair is absent and will have the powers, rights and obligations of the Chair when the Chair is temporarily unable to act.
 The Vice-Chair will have such other duties as may be assigned by the Chair or the Board.
-In the event of permanent absence or disability of the Chair, at the next regularly-scheduled Board meeting or at a Special Meeting called at the Vice-Chair's discretion, the the Vice-Chair will immediately call a meeting of the Board for the sole purpose of electing a new Chair.
-The Vice-Chair will preside over this the meeting until the vacancy is filled by election and the successor Chair assumes office.
+In the event of permanent absence or disability of the Chair, at the next regularly-scheduled Board meeting or at a Special Meeting called at the Vice-Chair's discretion, the Vice-Chair will preside over the meeting until the vacancy is filled by election and the successor Chair assumes office.
 If the Board is without a vice-chair, the most senior Board member shall preside over the next regularly-scheduled Board meeting or may call a Special Meeting at the discretion of this member, and shall preside over the meeting until the Chair's vacancy is filled. - c.
-The Executive DirectorCEO will ensure that minutes are kept of all meetings of the Board, Board committees, and technical and advisory committees, that records of proceedings are kept as required by the Minnesota Open Meeting Law, and that the minutes are accurate.
+The CEO will ensure that minutes are kept of all meetings of the Board, Board committees, and technical and advisory committees, that records of proceedings are kept as required by the Minnesota Open Meeting Law, and that the minutes are accurate.